merolagio/spca/README.md

 * have only contributions larger than a given threshold.

-Solutions obtained under different settings can be easily compared.
+The solutions obtained under different settings can be plotted and printed in different ways. also comparng two or more.

 `spca` can be helpful also in a confirmatory stage of the analysis, since the sparse components can be constrained to be made up of only chosen variables.

 Beside this quick tour of the package, there are vignettes with examples and explanations.
-You can start with `vignette("Introduction to spca", package = "spca"), which is similar to this but more detailed.` Other vignettes contain an extended example and a navigable help.
+You can start with `vignette("Introduction to spca", package = "spca")`, which is similar to this document but more detailed.` Other vignettes contain an extended example and a navigable help.

 ### Functions
 The workhorse of the package is the function `spca`, which computes the optimal solutions for a given set of indices.